proteinreport/proteinreport.org/content/en/events/future-protein-production-webinars-flavour-and-colour-analogue-products/index.md

 ---
 <p>June 29th, 1:00 pm CET - 3:00 PM CET.</p>
 <p>In this webinar, we will hear about the latest in colours and flavourings for alternative products.
 Industry leaders will share their knowledge of current and emerging technologies.</p>
 <p>This is a free to attend 2-hour webinar.
-Attendees will have the opportunity to hear from industry experts as well as interact through Q&amp;A sessions and networking slots.</p>
+Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.</p>
 <p>Find out more and register for free today.</p>